simhayn/basil_mapping/README.md

 The repository includes separate scripts for genetic mapping and QTL analysis.
 Here are the main steps:

 1. **Data Preprocessing:**
-    - Data preprocessing was performed in Excel, resulting in the creation of the `bdenovo.csv` file, which contains the processed data ready for analysis.
+    - Data preprocessing was performed in Excel, resulting in the creation of the `raw_data.csv` file, which contains the processed data ready for analysis.

 2. **Genetic Mapping:**
     - Perform genetic mapping using the `genetic_mapping.R` script.